tiwiz/ultimate-resources-android-devs/README.md

 * ##### Logging
   * [Hugo](https://github.com/JakeWharton/hugo)
   * [Lynx](https://github.com/pedrovgs/Lynx) : see LogCat output right in the app, useful for QAs and developers
+  * [DebugOverlay](https://github.com/sockeqwe/debugoverlay) : A tiny window overlay to log app internal on top of your android app.

 * ##### Debugging
   * [LeakCanary](https://github.com/square/leakcanary) : detect memory leaks without IDE!
 Must have for QAs and developers.